arasgungore/PCM-and-DM-modulators/README.md

 # PCM-and-DM-modulators

-A Python/MATLAB project which implements PCM (pulse-code modulation) and DM (delta modulation).
+A Python/MATLAB project which implements pulse-code modulation (PCM) and delta modulation (DM).

 This project was assigned for the Communication Engineering (EE 374) course in the Spring 2022 semester.